CoreTaxxe/Jump-animation/README.md

-# Jump-animation
+# Jump animation
-some differetn ways to create jump animations
+some different ways to make jump animations